 The Brown mouse lemur at Andasibe, Microcebus rufus, is brown on its dorsal (back) side and whitish-grey on its ventral (front) side.
 They are short-lived for a primate, living only 6-8 years, solitary, and nocturnal.

 Dwarf lemurs (7 species):

-At Andasibe, the greater dwarf lemur, Cheirogaleus major, lives in forest and dry scrub areas and is nocturnal.
+At Andasibe, the greater dwarf lemur, Cheirogaleus major, lives in forest and dry scrub areas in the east and is nocturnal.
 It has short dense grey or reddish-brown fur with dark circles around the eyes.

 Southern woolly lemurs (Southern avahi), Avahi meridonalis, are the smallest indriid lemurs.
 Their fur is short and woolly.
 They are found in the Sainte Luce forest.

 Sportive (weasel) lemurs (26 species) are medium-sized primates found only on Madagascar.
 Their fur is grey-brown or reddish on top and whitish-yellow underneath.
 Typically they have a short head with large round ears.
 They are strictly nocturnal and mostly solitary.
 They eat mostly leaves.
 Sportive lemur species are based on geneti differences rather than outwardly visible features, so distinguishing them in the field is difficult.
 Their ranges do not overlap, so geographical location is the easiest way to identify them.

 Red-tailed sportive lemurs (red-tailed weasel lemur), Lepilemur ruficaudatus, are nocturnal, eat leaves and some fruit, and are native to Madagascar dry deciduous forests.

 Randrianasolo's sportive lemur, Lepilemur randrianasoloi, is found in western Madagascar.